Graphical User Interface Wallet - FACTWallet

 If you want to use the Qt interface, install the Qt dependencies:

-For elliptic curve operations, is a required dependency:
+$ sudo apt-get install python3-pyqt5For elliptic curve operations, libsecp256k1 is a required dependency:

-Alternatively, when running from a cloned repository, a script is provided to build libsecp256k1 yourself:
+$ sudo apt-get install libsecp256k1-devAlternatively, when running from a cloned repository, a script is provided to build libsecp256k1 yourself:

 If you downloaded the official package (tar.gz), you can run Electrum from its root directory without installing it on your system; all the pure python dependencies are included in the 'packages' directory.
 To run Electrum from its root directory, just do:

-You can also install Electrum on your system, by running this command:
+$ ./run_electrumYou can also install Electrum on your system, by running this command:

-This will download and install the Python dependencies used by Electrum instead of using the 'packages' directory.
-It will also place an executable named electrum
+$ python3 -m pip install --user .This will download and install the Python dependencies used by Electrum instead of using the 'packages' directory.
+It will also place an executable named electrum in ~/.local/bin, so make sure that is on your PATH variable.

 Check out the code from GitHub:

-Run install (this should install dependencies):
+$ git submodule update --initRun install (this should install dependencies):

-Finally, to start Electrum:
+$ ./contrib/pull_localeFinally, to start Electrum:

 TODO: tests need to be redone for the Fact0rn blockchain.

-Run unit tests with pytest
+Run unit tests with pytest:

-To run a single file, specify it directly like this:
+$ pytest electrum/tests -vTo run a single file, specify it directly like this:

 Any help testing the software, reporting or fixing bugs, reviewing pull requests and recent changes, writing tests, or helping with outstanding issues is very welcome.
 Implementing new features, or improving/refactoring the codebase, is of course also welcome, but to avoid wasted effort, especially for larger changes, we encourage discussing these on the issue tracker or Discord first.